Socialism: The Social Experiment

 The government-run education system has done little to address these ideas.
-In many ways, it has served to perpetuate the problem and reinforce the “necessity” of the programs.
+In many ways, it has perpetuated the problem and reinforced the “necessity” of the programs.
 Meanwhile, few people are really free.
 They are dependent.
 The sad part is that the government aims to keep it this way because it equates to power.
 The more reliant someone is on the aid provided, the more submissive they will be to the person or group providing that aid.

 Now you need to understand that the previously stated is merely an example of the overall whole.
 Once again, it is not just blacks; those who have fallen victim are of every race, color, and creed.
 It is not hard to imagine why.
 The promises for these exchanges are usually fantastic, and we often do not want to hear that some things are too good to be true when our government makes such promises.
 But how many of their pledges are hollow?
 We do not want to face reality concerning the fact that all things must come to an end.
 But find me something that the government has built that endures.

-Is it logically equal and/or fair that over 49% of the population is partaking in and/or abusing a system that provides money and benefits for doing absolutely nothing?
-Meanwhile, the remaining population is forced to work and provide for the first half?
+Is it logically equal or fair that over 49% of the population is partaking in or abusing a system that provides money and benefits for doing absolutely nothing?
+Meanwhile, the remaining population is forced to work and provide for the first half.
 We see a continual expansion in the size of government by increasing the number of laws and regulations necessary to collar the benefit programs being instated.
-Meanwhile, people from all over the world are traveling here to get their hands on the free benefits.
+Meanwhile, people from all over the world travel here to get their hands on the free benefits.
 This is real.
 Someone actually thought this was a good idea!

 This is not a difficult concept to grasp.
 Even children can comprehend this, and the idea has even been a central theme for some of the most popular kids’ shows.

 An example of this might be a children’s show called SpongeBob SquarePants.
 However, this is not your average kid’s show.
-There are many complex ideas that the program actually covers.
+There are many complex ideas that the program covers.
 In fact, one episode called “Can You Spare a Dime?” deals directly with the point of this article.
-In this episode, the character named “Squidward” quits his job because he did not like what the boss said.
-The main character, SpongeBob, meets Squidward outside of the restaurant, insisting that if Squidward ever needed anything, he can turn to him for such help.
+In this episode, the character “Squidward” quits his job because he does not like what the boss says.
+The main character, SpongeBob, meets Squidward outside of the restaurant, insisting that if Squidward ever needs anything, he can turn to him for help.

 Then the scene flashes forward to well beyond a week.
-One night, Squidward continues to call on SpongeBob for water, blankets, lights, etc., all while Spongebob was trying to sleep and all things that Squidward could have gotten up to get himself.
+One night, Squidward continues to call on SpongeBob for water, blankets, lights, etc., all while Spongebob is trying to sleep and all things that Squidward could have gotten up to get himself.
 The scene ends with SpongeBob falling down the stairs.
-Spongebob’s pet Gary tries to tell SpongeBob that Squidward is taking advantage of him, but SpongeBob is in denial and refuses to hear such words.
-Many months later, Squidward had become completely dependent upon SpongeBob, turning Spongebob into his personal servant (Nickelodeon, 2002).
+Spongebob’s pet, Gary, tries to tell SpongeBob that Squidward is taking advantage of him, but SpongeBob is in denial and refuses to hear such words.
+Many months later, Squidward became utterly dependent upon SpongeBob, turning Spongebob into his personal servant (Nickelodeon, 2002).

 Let us face reality for a second.
 There will never be a global village of like-minded people until some alien race decides to attack the planet.
 Neighbors cannot even get along.
 People of similar faiths cannot even get along.
 People under the same flag cannot even get along.
 For crying out loud, people from different branches of the same organization cannot even get along.
 There will always be infighting; there will always be war.

 People often say things like, “Look at the children; they get along regardless of color or gender.”
 That is true; kids do not see color or gender until they understand differences.
-When people talk about the children being born without prejudice, they are also talking about someone who literally thinks the world disappears when you put their hands over their eyes.
-So, please do us all a favor and come back to reality for the rest of this discussion.
+When people talk about children being born without prejudice, they are also talking about someone who literally thinks the world disappears when you put their hands over their eyes.
+So, please do us a favor and return to reality for the rest of this discussion.